Belize is one of my favorite countries in Central America.

 There are several dive shops, and Belize Pro Dive Center has the best reputation of them all.

-Finally, if you’re not interested in snorkeling, then I recommend spending the day at Secret Beach.
-You’ll need to rent a golf cart for the day or take an expensive cab there.
+Finally, if you’re not interested in snorkeling, then I recommend spending the day at Secret Beach if you didn’t do it yesterday.

 Not really a secret in much but name only, Secret Beach has a taco truck, a restaurant, bars, kayak and paddleboard rentals, people offering massages, lounge chairs, etc.

 Day 3: Take the boat over to Caye Caulker

 Just a short distance away from San Pedro is its smaller sister island, Caye Caulker.